HullBend/dynahist-java8/README.md

 ## Getting Started

-DynaHist is available as Maven package on [JCenter](https://bintray.com/dynatrace/dynahist) and should be used via Maven, Gradle or Ivy.
+DynaHist-Java8 is available as a Maven package on Maven Central.
-If automatic dependency management is not possible obtain the jar file from [GitHub Releases](https://github.com/dynatrace-oss/dynahist/releases).

 ## History
 At [Dynatrace](https://www.dynatrace.com/) we were looking for a data sketch with a fast update time, which can also answer order statistic queries with error guarantees.
 As an example, such a data structure should be able to provide the 99th percentile with a maximum relative error of 1%.
 Other data structures like [t-digest](https://github.com/tdunning/t-digest) do not have strict error limits.
 In our search, we finally came across [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram), a histogram implementation that intelligently selects bin boundaries so that